SCG82/exit-hook/readme.md

 > Run some code when the process exits

+This is a fork of [sindresorhus/exit-hook](exit-hook) with dual ESM/CJS support.

 The `process.on('exit')` event doesn't catch all the ways a process can exit.

 This package is useful for cleaning up before exiting.